jlacasa/mixed-models-spring25/content/1-intro.md

 Now, imagine that the observations are actually diameters from random apples, but they were taken from 5 different fields (2 from each field).
 These observations are no longer independent, because apples from the same field are more similar to each other than apples from different fields.
-This is when mixed-effects models enter the story - they allow us to indicate *what is similiar to what* via random effects.
+This is when mixed-effects models enter the story - they allow us to indicate *what is similar to what* via random effects.
 In this case, we expect the growth rate to be similar among fields, but the baseline (a.k.a., the intercept) to be field-specific.
 Then,

 $$y_{ij} = \beta_{0j} + x_{ij} \beta_1 + \varepsilon_{ij}, \\ \varepsilon_{ij} \sim N(0, \sigma^2),$$